SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 ====================================

 Invalidates target content to induce downloading the content from the origin server.
-Content will be cached when accessing the content for the first time after Purge.
+Content will be cached when accessing the content for the first time after a Purge.
 If content is not available from the origin server due to error situations, STON retrieves invalidated content in order to keep the service continually available.
 Retrieved content is renewed after the time set by ConnectTimeout. ::